 There should be a manual on how to navigate adulthood.
 My schedule has been crazy back to back I forgot to post a recap of my road trip to Idanre hills.
 This is a continuation of the Erin Ijesha waterfall trip here

-I thought I was going to wake up with swollen legs and ankles (the last time I climbed a mountain 4000 ft above sea level, took a nap and woke up with painless swollen ankles) but lo and behold I was well relaxed and so was everyone.
+I thought I was going to wake up with swollen legs and ankles.
+The last time I climbed a mountain 4000 ft above sea level, took a nap and woke up with painless swollen ankles.
+Lo and behold I was well relaxed and so was everyone.
 Got ready and was prepared for everything the new day had to throw at us.
 Checking google maps for directions to Idanre Hills while having breakfast, I discovered there is a mall in Akure, five minutes away from the hotel.

 Yea, you guessed right, we definitely checked out the mall.

 Ondo State is our very own town of a thousand hills.
 Growing up, I thought Ekiti State had the best forms of hills you could ever imagine, I mean, the mountain formations in Efon Alaye are wonderful.
 The sights are beautiful, in less than 30 minutes, we were in Idanre Hills.